You have your idea. You’ve written your script, lined up your talent, secured locations and hired your crew. You’re ready to shoot your video.

 But when was the last time you forgot that one great idea?
 Mine occurred just before I started writing this.
 I didn’t write it down, so I know it’s lost forever.

 You have your script, but the visualization of the final video is still in your head.
 What happens when you sit down to edit your masterpiece and discover you forgot to shoot that all-important closeup?

-Taking time to create a storyboard can be helpful if you are uncomfortable winging it when you shoot.
-Not only will it help guide your shoot, but you can work out your ideas before you waste time and money doing it on set.
+Taking time to create a storyboard will help you avoid mistakes like that.
+And not only will it help guide your shoot, you can also use it to work out your ideas before you waste time and money doing it on set.q

-A storyboard also helps share your vision with the cast and crew.
+A storyboard also helps share your vision with the cast and crew, when you’re working on a bigger production.
 By putting your ideas down visually, your crew can help you get exactly what you need to realize your masterpiece.
-Who knows, they may have some awesome ideas, too.

 What Exactly is a Storyboard?

 A storyboard is a shot by shot visual representation of your script or project outline.
 This brings up an important point.
 A storyboard is NOT your script.
 Your script should be the basis from which you create your storyboard.